-Dr. Rebecca Guidice, Professor of Management and Director of the Professional MBA Program
+Dr. Rebecca Guidice, Professor of Management and Director of the Professional and Executive MBA Program

 "[I want students to learn] strategic decision-making from the integrative perspective of the business owner and/or upper management."

 - Ph.D. in Business Administration – Washington State University, 2001

 - B.A. in Business Administration – Whitworth University, 1990